jakke-neiro/covid-19-bh20/paper.md

 As a part of the one week Biohackathion 2019, we formed a working group on the phylogenomics of Sars-CoV-2 receptors in animals.

 Severe acute respiratory syndrome–coronavirus 2 (SARS-CoV-2) is a positive-strand RNA virus that causes the coronavirus disease 2019 (COVID-19), a severe pandemic that has resulted in tens of thounds of deaths worldwide [zhu2020novel].
-The SARS-CoV-2 belongs to the same Betacoronavirus family as SARS-CoV and MERS-CoV that also have caused severe epidemics in the last two decades .
-The SARS-CoV-2 originated from some viral strain present in mammals, but the definitive origin and
+The SARS-CoV-2 belongs to the same Betacoronavirus family as SARS-CoV and MERS-CoV that also have caused severe epidemics in the last two decades.
+The SARS-CoV-2 originated from some viral strain present in mammals, but the identity of the definitive original host and potential intermediate hosts has remained elusive [zhu2020novel].

 Both the SARS-CoV and SARS-CoV-2 virion surfaces contain the spike glycoprotein (S protein) that mediates virus entry into cells [yan2020structural].
 The S protein is cleaved into subunits S1 and S2 upon viral infection.
 The S1 subunit contains the receptor binding domain (RBD) that binds to the peptidase domain (PD) of the angiotensin-converting enzyme 2 (ACE2).
 Recently, it has been shown that the $\alpha1$ and $\alpha2$ helices and the $\beta3$ and $\beta4$ antiparallel strands of the PD in ACE2 are involved in the binding of the RBD.
 The structurally important amino acid residues have also been found: